P站视频

 Whenever possible, surgery is used to treat thymus tumors (thymomas and thymic carcinomas).
 If you have a thymus tumor, one of the first things your doctor will do is to try to figure out if is completely resectable (removable) with surgery.
 Imaging tests are used to do this.

-The surgeon will also try to remove any areas of tumor spread outside of the thymus.
-So, if the tumor has grown into nearby structures, parts of those structures might need to be removed, as well.
+The most common surgery for thymus tumors is complete removal of the thymus (including any tumor).
+This is called a thymectomy.
+The surgeon will also try to remove any areas of tumor that have spread outside of the thymus.
+If the tumor has grown into nearby structures, parts of those structures also might need to be removed.
 This could mean removing parts of the pleura (the outer lining of the lung), pericardium (the sac surrounding the heart), nerves, the superior vena cava (a large vein leading to the heart), and/or lung.

 The surgeon will also remove nearby lymph nodes so they can be checked for cancer.